RetroDECK/ES-DE/THEMES-DEV.md

     - The direction that the animation should be played.
     - Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
     - Default is `normal`
+* `iterationCount` - type: UNSIGNED_INTEGER
+    - Number of times to play the animation until next time it's reset.
+Animation resets are triggered by various events like navigating between systems and gamelists, reloading a gamelist etc.
+    - Minimum value is `0` and maximum value is `10`
+    - Default is `0` (infinite amount of times)
 * `interpolation` - type: STRING
     - Interpolation method to use when scaling.
 Nearest neighbor (`nearest`) preserves sharp pixels and linear filtering (`linear`) makes the image smoother.
     - Valid values are `nearest` or `linear`